Important Bird Areas

 One of the best ways to experience nature and learn about birds in your own community is to visit a local Important Bird Area near you!

-Many of them also provide exciting opportunities for people to get outside and enjoy nature, go birding, or even become citizen scientists by logging their observations of the natural world on online data collection sites like eBird.
-There is nothing quite like witnessing a huge flock birds in your local community and realizing that the thousands of tiny birds in front you might have come from the boreal, and may be on their way to a wintering spot thousand's of miles to the south.
+Many of them also provide exciting opportunities for people to get outside and enjoy nature, go birding, or even become Citizen Scientists by logging their observations of the natural world on online data collection sites like eBird.
+There is nothing quite like witnessing a huge flock of birds in your local community and realizing that the thousands of individuals in front of you might have come from the Boreal, and may be on their way to a wintering spot thousands of miles to the south.
 It is not an experience to be missed!

 As we hike from Cape Spear, NL to Victoria, BC, and then head north from Edmonton, AB to Tuktoyaktuk, NT on the Great Trail, we will hike within 20 km of 132 Important Bird Areas.
 As we hike we will be providing short descriptions of each IBA we visit or pass by, and we are encouraging people to visit and learn about these fascinating areas with us!
 To read more about Important Bird Areas in Canada you can also visit Birds Canada's website here, or to learn about IBAs around the world you can visit BirdLife International's website here.